Duduzile Sibiya: Political career

 As a member of the African National Congress, Sibiya has been a member of the provincial executive committee (PEC) of the African National Congress Women's League since 1997.

 Parliament

 In 2011, Sibiya was elected to the National Assembly of South Africa as a member of the African National Congress.
 She was appointed to the Portfolio Committee on Police.
 Prior to the 2014 elections, Sibiya was number 35 on the ANC's list in KwaZulu-Natal.
 She was not elected to return to the National Assembly.

 Sibiya stood as a parliamentary candidate and a candidate for the provincial legislature in the 2019 national and provincial elections.
 She was elected to the National Assembly.
-Since returning to the National Assembly, she has been a member of the Portfolio Committee on Higher Education, Science and Technology.
+During her second term in the National Assembly, she was a member of the Portfolio Committee on Higher Education, Science and Technology.

+In 2024 Sibiya stood for reelection at 170th on the ANC's national list which was too low to secure reelection.

 Personal life

 Sibiya's interests include singing, gardening and reading.